-“Common employer” legislation allows a court to treat separate legal entities (like franchisors and franchisees) as a single employer for the purposes of attaching liability for such things as wages, overtime, vacation pay, benefits, termination notice, severance pay, or wrongful and constructive dismissal.
+“Common Employer” allows a court to treat separate legal entities (such as franchisors and franchisees) as a single employer for the purposes of attaching liability for such things as wages, overtime, vacation pay, benefits, termination notice, severance pay, wrongful and constructive dismissal, etc.

 We recognize that this is a provincial issue, as this legislation varies by province.